 Don’t psych yourself out over the 24-hour fast.
 Once you’re comfortable with intermittent fasting, 24-hour fasting one day a week isn’t such a big leap.

-24-hour fasting is easiest to start after dinner.
-Instead of breaking your fast with lunch at 1:00, push a few more hours to break your fast with dinner and celebration.
+24-hour fasting is the easiest to start after dinner.
+Instead of breaking your fast with lunch at 1 p.m., push on for a few more hours to break your fast with dinner and celebration.

-I can tell you from personal experience fasting one day a week, that first meal after a 24-hour fast is so satisfying.
-There’s nothing else like it.
-Not to mention the fat burning and biochemical benefits of giving your body a 24-hour reset.
+I can tell you from personal experience from adding this one day a week that the first meal after a 24-hour fast is so satisfying.
+There’s nothing else like it — not to mention the fat-burning and biochemical benefits of giving your body a 24-hour reset.

 Zane doesn’t pull any punches on the topic of intermittent fasting cheat days: “I’m not even sure what the point is.”